Tuesday, September 1, 2015

 The first hour of the movie is nothing but talk, with the occasional shot of the killer lurking about thrown in for good measure; I normally wouldn’t fault a movie for wanting to develop its characters, but none of these people are remotely interesting.
 The performances are so over the top (with the exception of leading actress, Cecile Bagdadi) that the characters often come off as South Park caricatures than real people – this is especially true of Wild Man.
 The nonstop mugging by the supporting cast is not only obnoxious, but it tends to overwhelm Bagdadi’s more restrained performance, to the point that she is a non-entity.
 Though, the character of Courtney is a bit perplexing – she never joined a sorority because she doesn’t like the hazing, yet she is friends with Mark, the biggest douche bag on campus, and often finds his bullying of pledges humorous.
 In reality, a girl like Courtney wouldn’t want anything to do with Mark because he is the embodiment of everything wrong with the world.

-I personally suspect that the movie initially started off as a rip off of Animal House, but when the filmmakers realized how horribly unfunny their movie was, they opted to turn it into a Slasher movie.
+I personally suspect that the movie initially began as an Animal House ripoff, but when the filmmakers realized how horribly unfunny their movie was, they opted to turn it into a Slasher movie.
 It would explain why much of the running time is devoted to the pranks that Mark’s fraternity plays on other college students.
 The two most common complaints about Final Exam is that the killer doesn’t wear a mask and that the killer doesn’t have a back story, as if either would make a difference.
 There is no logical reason for the killer to be wearing a mask, he’s not trying to hide his identity nor has his face been horribly scarred.
 In Slasher movies, the killer’s motivation is NOT important, it’s just a plot device that leads to the gore and nudity.
 If Michael Meyers is only after Laurie Strode, then why does he kill random people?
 Does Jason, supposedly, witnessing his mother being killed justify his killings in the next seven movies?

 The filmmakers try to spice things up with some unusual camera angles – a lunch tray is given a point of view shot – but these are more head scratching than tension building.
 My favorite shot has an extra centered in the foreground with her face in a medium closeup, while Courtney (frame right) is gathering up her belongings in the background.
 WHY?
 I don’t know!
 Maybe it’s so supposed to represent how Courtney views herself in the grand scheme of things; small and insignificant.
 Though, I think the more likely explanation was that Jimmy Huston was attempting a Citizen Kane- like shot and believed that this fit the bill.